 In August 2017, the U.S. Food and Drug Administration recommended that health-care providers continue to use warming devices, including forced-air devices such as the Bair Hugger system, when clinically warranted.
 The FDA said it became aware that some health-care providers and patients were not using forced-air warming because of concerns about a possible increased risk of surgical site infections.
 The FDA, which regulates medical devices, said it “has been unable to identify a consistently reported association between the use of forced air thermal regulating systems and surgical site infection.”

 Have any of these lawsuits been resolved?

-Not yet.
-The first trial is slated for May 2018.
+Yes.
+The first case went to trial in May 2018.
+A federal jury deliberated less than two hours before finding in 3M’s favor.
 3M, which makes the Bair Hugger warming system, takes every allegation of patient injury seriously, but does not believe there is merit to any of the lawsuits.
 3M is confident that the science shows the Bair Hugger system does not cause surgical-site infections.

 How prevalent are surgical site infections?

 About one of every 100 patients develops an infection after surgery.
 Rates will vary depending on the type of surgery and the patient's risk factors.

 Many factors can cause a surgical site infection.
 Everyone has bacteria in their bodies.
 The majority of surgical site infections come from the patient’s own bacteria.
 When the skin is opened, bacteria in the body can migrate to the surgical wound.
 A number

 of factors are known to increase the risk of surgical site infections, including having other medical problems or diseases such as diabetes, high blood pressure or heart disease, being elderly, or overweight and smoking.
 The U.S. Centers for Disease Control discusses surgical site infections here.

 What are the benefits of keeping people warm during surgery?